Data-driven control of input saturated systems: a LMI-based approach: Conclusions

 \section{Conclusions}

 In this paper we have introduced three new data-driven control design strategies for input saturated systems, guaranteeing (asymptotically in the number of data) regional closed-loop stability and either $(i)$ the maximization of the origin's basin of attraction with a guaranteed convergence rate for the state, or $(ii)$ the minimization of the estimated reachable set for a given bound on uncontrolled (yet measurable) exogenous signals, or $(iii)$ the minimization of the $\ell_{2}$-gain from this uncontrollable signal to the one embedding the desired performance.
-The presented numerical results show the effectiveness of the proposed strategy when noisy data are employed, showing the potential advantages of a shift to the data-driven design rationale in a nonlinear setup.
+The presented results show the effectiveness of the proposed strategy when noisy data are employed, showing the potential advantages of a shift to the data-driven rationale in a nonlinear setup. \\ Future work will be devoted to more complex control schemes, possibly involving an anti-windup compensator.

-Future work will be devoted to studying strategies to mitigate the numerical issues characterizing the data-driven SDPs and to tackle more complex control schemes, possibly involving an anti-windup compensator.
-Moreover, future efforts will be devoted to a deeper analysis of the possible advantages/disadvantages of data-driven control in the linear and nonlinear settings.